Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 - ###### `route`
     - **required**: true
       - **type**: `boolean`
-      - **description**: The `layout` attribute determines what html layout the collections will use to render.
+      - **description**: The `layout` attribute determines what HTML layout the collections use to render.
 The path root is assessed from within the current themes `layouts` directory.

 ##### `content/_posts/post1.md`